 The Sequential Oral Sensory (SOS) Approach to Feeding program was developed by Dr. Kay Toomey.
-SOS is an evidenced based and effective way to address problematic feeding behaviors, and to expand the number of foods a "picky eater" consumes.
+SOS is an evidenced based and effective way to address difficulty with feeding, and to expand the number of foods a "picky eater" consumes.
 The approach can be used in individual or group therapy sessions.

 We focus on increasing the variety of foods that the child eats and having the child become comfortable with a variety of textures, flavors, temperatures, and food groups.

 To learn more about this approach visit the SOS Approach to Feeding: When Children Won't Eat